 What are course outlines?

 A course outline is a summary document of essential course information, which includes learning outcomes and evaluations in a standardized format.
-This document is a primary resource for students to identify assignments, important dates and other supporting information.
+Your course outline is a primary resource for students to identify assignments, important dates and other supporting information.

 What are course outlines used for?